 To be pure in heart is critical for the Christian.
 How do we become pure?
 It must be fine-tuned.
 It must be grown and developed.
 It must be cherished and protected.
 Here are four facts we must grasp and apply to our lives and understanding in order to cultivate a pure heart.

 1) God will help us fight off temptations to compromise.

-No temptation has overtaken you that is not common to man.
-God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.
-(1 Corinthians 10:13 ESV)
+13 No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure it.
+1 Corinthians 10:13 (NASB)

 I am convinced that most believers don’t believe this.
 When we are tempted we must turn to God, cry out for help, then look for the way of escape so that we can endure the temptation.
 No temptation we experience is unique to us.
 We are all tempted by our enemy who attempts to manipulate our hearts to strive for fulfillment via some fleshly or selfish action or inaction.
 If we learn to always look for the way of escape from God instead of always going back to the dumpster of sin then, we will be actively cultivating purity in our hearts.